diethardsteiner/diethardsteiner.github.io/_posts/2014-11-13-Pentaho-BI-Server-5-Changes.md

 Harris suggested changing the **style** in the dashboard **Settings**.
 This prooved to be the right solution.
 If you want to reapply the same style, just click on another one and the on the old one again and only then save the file.

+The reason for this error is a missing style template file.

 ## CDA

 Referencing Mondrian OLAP Schemas works now like this: